-An astonishing 100% of our services and locations are now rated either 'Outstanding' or 'Good' by the CQC, the two highest ratings.
-We are immensely proud of this and it reflects the hard work, compassion and professionalism of all our staff over recent years.
+100% of our services and locations are now rated either 'Outstanding' or 'Good' by the CQC, the two highest ratings.
+Whilst the Trust has not been formally inspected within 2021/22, the Trust continues to carry out a number of internal inspections and we therefore believe that is still reasonable to expect that these ratings are valid.

-Progress against actions required by the CQC from the latest inspections in 2019/20 have continued at pace during 2020/21.
+Progress against actions required by the CQC from the latest inspections in 2019/20 have continued at pace during 2021/22 and all actions that were identified as 'must do' actions were completed within 2021/22.